-We all have that tired feeling after a long day of work especially if your job entails standing for long hours at a time.
-People wear support stockings for comfort and also improve their productivity and also help prevent serious medical conditions.
+We have all experienced that tired feeling in our legs after a long day of work.
+If your job entails standing for long hours at a time, you’ll find that your feet and legs bear the brunt of discomfort.
+Wearing support stockings can prevent these feelings of exhaustion and can also help to prevent serious medical conditions from developing.

-In this article, we take you on a journey in which you will discover everything you need to know about support hosiery.
-You will also understand the benefits these stockings offer and the consequences you will suffer if you choose the wrong compression stocking.
+In this article, we’ll take you on a journey in which you will discover everything you need to know about support hosiery.
+We will also explore the benefits these stockings offer and how to avoid choosing the wrong compression stockings.

-Well, support hosiery are stockings which have been designed for compression therapy.
-They have been manufactured to apply gentle pressure to your ankles and legs thus promoting blood flow from your ankles to your heart.
+Support hosiery are stockings that have been designed for use in compression therapy.
+They are manufactured to apply gentle pressure to your ankles and legs, thus promoting blood flow from your feet all the way up to your heart.

 - People with circulation problems like varicose veins, DVT or diabetes.

-Compression hose can keep your legs from getting tired and also ease swelling in your feet as well as treat varicose veins.
-They will also help stop you from feeling light-headed or dizzy when standing up.
+Compression hose can also keep your legs from getting tired and ease any swelling in your feet.
+They are used to treat varicose veins or to prevent varicose veins from reforming after sclerotherapy.
+If you have been diagnosed with orthostatic hypotension, compression therapy can stop you from feeling light-headed or dizzy when standing up.

 Different Types of Compression Hosiery

 There are three main types of compression stockings: